Complete Game Logic with Sabotage: Introduction

-Formulas of the \lmuname are frequently easiest to understand through their corresponding validity or model-checking parity games \cite{DBLP:journals/tcs/NiwinskiW96}.
-This is complicated by the unstructured goto-like action a fixpoint variable induces. \Glrulesname avoids this problem, as \glrulesshortname formulas describe two-player games built up from simple connectives and, instead of fixpoint variables, players only need to consider the previously committed acts of sabotage, making \glrulesname a very intuitive logic with very high expressive power.
-By the equivalence of \lmushortname and \glrulesshortname, many desirable properties of the \lmuname, such as decidability and small model property, can be transferred to \glrulesname for free.
-Moreover completeness of an axiomatization of \glrulesshortname can be obtained through the translation.
-This is in contrast to the original axiomatization for \glname, for which completeness is still open after four decades \cite{kloibhofer2023note}. \glrulesshortname promises to be a useful tool for understanding \glshortname.
-This is evidenced by the completeness of an extension of Parikh's axiomatization for \glshortname obtained from the complete proof calculus for \glrulesshortname.
+Formulas of the \lmuname are frequently easiest to understand through their corresponding validity or model-checking games \cite{DBLP:journals/tcs/NiwinskiW96}.
+This is complicated by the unstructured goto-like action a fixpoint variable induces. \Glsname avoids this problem, as \glsshortname formulas describe two-player games built up from simple connectives and, instead of fixpoint variables, players only need to consider the previously committed acts of sabotage, making \glsname a very intuitive logic with very high expressive power.
+By the equivalence of \lmushortname and \glsshortname, many desirable properties of the \lmuname, such as decidability and the small model property, transfer to \glsname for free.
+And as \lmushortname is precisely the bisimulation-invariant fragment of monadic second-order logic \cite{DBLP:conf/concur/JaninW96}, this expressive completeness also holds for \glsshortname.
+Moreover, completeness of an axiomatization of \glsshortname can be obtained through the translation.
+This is in contrast to the original axiomatization for \glname, for which completeness is still open after four decades \cite{kloibhofer2023note} despite considerable attention \cite{DBLP:journals/tcs/EnqvistSV18}. \glsshortname promises to be a useful tool for understanding \glshortname.
+For instance the completeness of \glsshortname yields a \emph{completion} of Parikh's proof calculus for \glshortname, which axiomatizes \glshortname completely.
 To the best of our knowledge this is the only complete proof calculus for \glname to date.
-The embedding from \glrulesname to the \lmuname also suggests the possibility that the same property can be expressed significantly more concisely in \glrulesname than in the \lmuname.
+The embedding from \glsname to the \lmuname also suggests that the same property can be expressed significantly more concisely in \glsname than in the \lmuname showing that, while theoretically equivalent, they are practically very different.